akien-mga/godot-old-wiki/class_camera.md

 #### <a name="project_ray_normal">project_ray_normal</a>
   * [Vector3](class_vector3)  **project&#95;ray&#95;normal**  **(** [Vector2](class_vector2) screen_point  **)** const

-Return a normal vector in worldspace, that is the result of projecting a point on the [Viewport](class_viewport) rectangle by the camera proyection.
+Return a normal vector in worldspace, that is the result of projecting a point on the [Viewport](class_viewport) rectangle by the camera projection.
 This is useful for casting rays in the form of (origin,normal) for object intersection or picking.

 #### <a name="project_ray_origin">project_ray_origin</a>
   * [Vector3](class_vector3)  **project&#95;ray&#95;origin**  **(** [Vector2](class_vector2) screen_point  **)** const

-Return a 3D position in worldspace, that is the result of projecting a point on the [Viewport](class_viewport) rectangle by the camera proyection.
+Return a 3D position in worldspace, that is the result of projecting a point on the [Viewport](class_viewport) rectangle by the camera projection.
 This is useful for casting rays in the form of (origin,normal) for object intersection or picking.

 #### <a name="unproject_position">unproject_position</a>
   * [Vector2](class_vector2)  **unproject&#95;position**  **(** [Vector3](class_vector3) world_point  **)** const